WellthCare

 Actionable Steps for Employees

-To determine if your benefits cover complementary therapies, take these steps:
+Want to know if your benefits cover these therapies?
+Try these steps:

-• Contact HR or Your Benefits Administrator: Ask specifically about wellness stipends, wellness program rewards, and FSA/HSA eligible expenses.
+• Contact HR or Your Benefits Administrator: Ask about wellness stipends, wellness program rewards, and FSA/HSA-eligible expenses.

-• Review Your Plan's "Preventive Care" List: Some plans are expanding preventive services to include stress management and resilience training.
+• Review Your Plan's "Preventive Care" List: Some plans now include stress management and resilience training.

-In conclusion, coverage for complementary therapies is evolving from a sporadic perk to a strategic component of comprehensive benefits.
-The most progressive systems are those that integrate these therapies into a cohesive strategy that aligns incentives, proves value with data, and recognizes that true well-being encompasses physical, mental, and financial health.
-The future of benefits lies in creating ecosystems where healthcare actively pays you back for healthy choices.
+Coverage for complementary therapies is evolving from a sporadic perk to a strategic part of comprehensive benefits.
+The most progressive systems integrate these therapies into a cohesive strategy—aligning incentives, proving value with data, and recognizing that true well-being covers physical, mental, and financial health.
+The future of benefits may well be systems where healthcare pays you back for healthy choices.

 ← Back to Blog